udhaminiProject/.github/profile/README.md

   ## Additional Information:

-  Udhamini proprietary database contains legitimate scholarships scraped and submitted by the scholarship providers themselves.
+  Udhamini proprietary database contains legitimate scholarships fetched from the internet or submitted by the scholarship providers themselves.
 A dedicated team vets, reviews, updates and adds scholarships to our database daily.
 If a scholarship is discontinued, we make sure to remove it from our database.
 Many sites rent an outdated list of scholarships with little information or offer scholarships that are highly promotional in nature.